ejh243/BrainFANS/documentation/docs/Developer_Information/intro.md

 ---
 sidebar_position: 1
-slug: /Analyses
+slug: /Developer_Information
 ---

-# Analyses
+# Developer Information

-The Analyses for BrainFANS can be found here.
-Use the navigation bar on the left to search through the different pipelines included in the BrainFANS repository.
+This set of pages is designed to aid developers in contributing to the BrainFANS repository and documentation.
+In addition to these topics, you can also find: our design principles; coding style and conventions; and relevant tutorials.